Admissions & Degree Requirements

 Does your program provide graduate students with training to be college-level teachers and opportunities to teach classes?

-Yes.
-All of our graduate students are required to complete coursework on teaching sociology, and all graduate students are given the opportunity to teach their own courses.
+Yes, all of our graduate students are required to complete coursework on teaching sociology, and all graduate students are given the opportunity to teach their own courses after they complete a teaching seminar in their second year.

 What kinds of jobs are your graduate students prepared for when they graduate with a Ph.D. in sociology?